 The debate about climate change has been increasingly difficult to ignore, but sometimes lost in the larger discussion is how changing weather patterns affect our daily lives.
 Many scientists now caution us about rising sea levels and inland flooding.
 With the goal of examining such events, The Nature Conservancy in conjunction with the Hudson River Watershed Alliance, Hudson River Estuary Program, NYS DEC, and the Land Trust Alliance held a “Community Resilience Building Workshop” for community groups at the Tarrytown Senior Center on September 26.
 Even if you don’t believe in climate change—or feel its consequences are exaggerated—the workshop still provided invaluable information about flooding and large storms.
+To restore your affected property, you can see more information here.

 “What the intent of the workshop is for multiple members to sit and have a conversation about what assets of the community are important,” said Andy Peck, Freshwater Ecologist and Resilience Specialist at The Nature Conservancy, one of the largest environmental organizations in the world with more than a million members and more than 400 scientists working on conservation projects in 72 countries on six continents.
 On its website (nature.org), the Conservancy states its mission as “working in partnership with individuals, local communities, government agencies and private businesses to protect the natural landscapes that harbor the diversity of plant and animal life on Earth.”